 Resources for Women Candidates (available online)

-- She Should Run – Self-paced modules and Facebook forum to share stories and engage in a supportive community; free and open access.
+- She Should Run – She Should Run provides women who are curious about public office with a starting place to explore their options.
+Self-paced modules and Facebook forum to share stories and engage in a supportive community; free and open access.

-- Vote Run Lead – In-person and online, has a “Run as You Are” program to help women leverage their strengths for running; free and open access online.
+- Vote Run Lead – Vote Run Lead unleashes the political power of women as voters, candidates, and leaders to create and sustain an equitable democracy.
+In-person and online, has a “Run as You Are” program to help women leverage their strengths for running; free and open access online.

 - Emily’s List – Funds women candidates for state and national offices.

 - Run for Something – Recruiting & supporting young people running for office.

 - Running for Public Office – SLO County’s Info Guide (not only for women)